Looking to spice up your grammar instruction? I have a few ideas for making engaging grammar lessons that might help.

 Having said that, I keep my grammar instruction fairly simple.
 Despite the recent movement away from teaching grammar (which I fought tooth and nail), I feel like people are starting to realize that grammar is a necessary life skill.
 We need it!
 Plus, it’s emphasized in the Common Core Standards: phrases, clauses, punctuation, sentence types, parallelism, dangling modifiers…all of it.

-Without further ado, let’s cover some of these modern-traditional (that’s a thing, right?) ways to practice grammar:
+Without further ado, let’s cover some of these contemporary-traditional (that’s a thing, right?) engaging grammar lessons: